An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Introduction

-To address this challenge, carefully designed prompting strategies have been developed to tackle tasks that requires stronger expressive power \cite{feng2023towards}.
-A series of works focus on prompting the LLM to output the intermediate steps that derive the final answer in an autoregressive manner such as Chain-of-Thoughts (CoT) \cite{wei2022chain,wang2022self,yao2023tree,zhou2022least,chen2023hallucination}.
-Theoretically, these prompting strategies convert the role of Transformer from the complete problem solver to a sub-problem solver in a dynamic programming or tree searching algorithm \cite{merrill2023expresssive}.
-In this way, these prompting strategies expand the expressive power of the LLMs and successfully improve the reasoning and searching ability of LLMs \cite{feng2023towards}.
-However, in most of these aforementioned prompting strategies, the processes of sub-problem decomposition, sub-problem resolution, and sub-resolution assembly are intertwined together during the autoregressive token decoding.
-Such design makes the sub-problem generation process lack control from the human or agent side and susceptible to disruptions of the task resolution process.
-As a result, when the task requires a large quantity of repetitive tasks (e.g. large integer multiplication and article-level verification), LLM is prone to \textbf{intermediate errors}, such as missing some inputs or generating wrong sub-tasks, leading to problematic answers \cite{amaro2023ai}.
-This phenomenon is especially serious when the task input contains deceptive information or contents that could trigger hallucination \cite{chen2023can,li2023halueval}.
-An illustrative example is presented in the Fig. \ref{fig:illustration}.
-To alleviate this issue, some program guided prompting strategies such as Least-to-Most \cite{zhou2022least} (LtM) and Decomposed Prompting \cite{khot2022decomposed} propose to disentangle sub-task generation and resolution.
-However, they implement the task decomposer through multi-round conversation (or question-answering) with a LLM to sequentially raise and solve the sub-problems in an alternate manner.
-When tackling deceptive text like hallucination and fake news, such intertwined process often guides the LLM to sequentially tackle the corpus and thus follow the context's flow, making LLM prone to deception.
+To address this challenge, carefully designed prompting strategies have been developed to tackle tasks that requires stronger expressive power \citep{feng2023towards}.
+A series of works focus on prompting the LLM with instructions or context samples to output the intermediate steps that derive the final answer in an autoregressive manner, such as Chain-of-Thoughts (CoT) \citep{wei2022chain,wang2022self,zhou2022least,chen2023hallucination}.
+Some works further apply programs to guide LLM to strictly follow designated reasoning steps \citep{yao2023tree}.
+Theoretically, these prompting strategies convert the role of Transformer from the complete problem solver to a sub-problem solver in a dynamic programming or tree searching algorithm \citep{merrill2023expresssive}.
+In this way, these prompting strategies expand the expressive power of the LLMs and successfully improve the reasoning and searching of LLMs \citep{feng2023towards}.